 - agreements to apply dissimilar (discriminating) conditions to equivalent transactions with individual undertakings, thereby placing them at a competitive disadvantage; and

-- agreements to make conclusion of contracts subject to the assumption by other parties of supplementary obligations which, by their commercial nature or according to their purpose, have no direct connection with the subject of the contract.
+- agreements to conclude contracts subject to the assumption by other parties of supplementary obligations which, by their commercial nature or according to their purpose, have no direct connection with the subject of the contract.

-Such agreements or provisions of the agreements are considered void from the moment of their conclusion unless subject to the de minimis rule or the exemption (articles 5(3) and 6 of the Law).
-The prohibition above covers both horizontal agreements (between actual or potential competitors) and vertical agreements (where undertakings operate in different levels of the production or distribution chain).
+Anticompetitive agreements or provisions of the agreements are considered void from the moment of their conclusion unless subject to the de minimis rule or exemption (articles 5(3) and 6 of the Law).
+The prohibition above covers both horizontal and vertical agreements.

-As can be derived from the provisions above, these reflect the provisions of article 101 of the TFEU and must be interpreted in the light of the EU case law under article 101 TFEU, as recognised by the Council and the Lithuanian case law.
+These provisions reflect the provisions of article 101 TFEU and must be interpreted in the light of the EU case law under article 101 TFEU, as recognised by the Council and the Lithuanian case law.

-Clause 4 of the Resolution provides for presumptions when the agreements are considered to be incapable of restricting competition due to their insignificance:
+Clause 4 of the Resolution provides for presumptions when the agreements are considered to be incapable of restricting competition owing to their insignificance: